 Please review the degree plan for the discipline you are interested for course requirements.

 The MA in Leadership and Principal License programs are available fully online.
 The online program is designed to:

 Accommodate working adults by offering online classes that are available 24 hours per day, 7 days per week.

 Address the needs of adult learners by offering classes in an online environment of a rich community of learners.
 Courses are divided into modules to allow learners to continue their educational goals without the physical restrictions of a traditional classroom setting.

 Provide opportunities for motivated educators who want to advance their education and career opportunities without disrupting their full-time jobs and other life commitments.

 Assist educators in rural areas who have limited or no access to the UCCS campus.

-Admission to the MA in Leadership and Advanced License Programs (Principal License, Special Education Director License, and Administrator/Superintendent License) begins with completion of the online Graduate application found at: Apply Now The online application and all additional required materials must be completed and uploaded into your application.
-Program admission occurs on a rolling admission basis, students can begin a program fall, spring, or summer except for the Administrator/Superintendent License and Special Education Director License programs which only begin in the fall.
+Admission to the MA in Leadership and Advanced License Programs (Principal License, Special Education Director License, and Administrator/Superintendent License) begins with completion of the online Graduate application found here: Apply Now.
+The online application and all additional required materials must be completed and uploaded into your application.
+Program admission occurs on a rolling admission basis.
+Students can begin a program in fall, spring, or summer except for the Administrator/Superintendent License and Special Education Director License programs which only begin in the fall.

 1. Within the online application, you will need to: